epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **Linting**: Static Code Analysis.

+- **LiteDRAM**: A small-footprint and configurable DRAM core.
+Part of LiteX.

+- **LiteX**: A Migen and Python-based SoC Builder framework.

 - **LUT**: Look-Up Table.

 - **Makefile**: A file used by the *Make* utility, defining a set of tasks to be executed, and defining dependencies between tasks.
 Makefiles are commonly used to create build systems.